 It is a widely known fact that the majority of British population considers outsourcing as something completely evil.
 Why does that happen and does outsourcing really destroy the economics of Great Britain by depriving the UK citizens of their well-deserved jobs?
 I've come across a few interesting studies in some of the articles from Times, and put together a piece of curious material.

 Whenever British companies come to a decision to outsource, one of the places they address their primary needs to is NOA - National Outsourcing Association.
 It is an independent, not-for-profit organization whose major purpose is to help everyone willing to make outsourcing work.
 NOA is accredited by Middlesex University, the qualifications of which include a wide range of outsourcing management roles; the research they provide is extremely important for those striving to stay on top of the industry.

-One of the latest challenges is dealing with common misunderstandings around outsourcing.
+One of the latest challenges is dealing with common misunderstandings around software development services outsourcing.
 The thing is that when the NOA was founded back in 1987, outsourcing was on the verge of being acknowledged as a key operational strategy.
 Former outsourcing practices were significantly limited to domestic suppliers and contractors, which is still the major part of UK industry.
 However, as far as public goes that seems to be forgotten.